Wrapper (clothing)

-A group of Nigerian women wearing a blouse and wrapper sets with gele.
+A group of Nigerian women wearing blouse and wrapper sets.

 The wrapper, lappa, or pagne is a colorful garment widely worn in West Africa by both men and women.
 It has formal and informal versions and varies from simple draped clothing to fully tailored ensembles.
 The formality of the wrapper depends on the fabric used to create or design it.